Avery Dulles: Society of Jesus and elevation to cardinal

 Upon his discharge from the Navy in 1946, Dulles entered the Society of Jesus, and was ordained to the priesthood in 1956.
 After a year in Germany, he studied ecclesiology under the American Jesuit Francis A. Sullivan at the Gregorian University in Rome, and was awarded the doctorate of sacred theology in 1960.

 Dulles served on the faculty of Woodstock College from 1960 to 1974, and at the Catholic University of America from 1974 to 1988.
 He was a visiting professor at the Gregorian University (Rome), Weston School of Theology, Union Theological Seminary (New York), Princeton Theological Seminary, Virginia Theological Seminary, Lutheran Theological Seminary at Gettysburg, Boston College, Campion Hall, Oxford, the University of Notre Dame, the Catholic University at Leuven, Yale University, and St. Joseph's Seminary, Dunwoodie.
 He was the author of over 700 articles on theological topics, as well as twenty-two books.
 In 1994, he was a signer of the document Evangelicals and Catholics Together.

 Past president of both the Catholic Theological Society of America and the American Theological Society, and professor emeritus at the Catholic University of America, Dulles served on the International Theological Commission and as a member of the United States Lutheran-Catholic Dialogue.

-Dulles was critical of dual-covenant theology, especially as understood in the US Conference of Catholic Bishops' document Reflections on Covenant and Mission.
+Dulles was critical of dual-covenant theology, especially as understood in the U.S. Conference of Catholic Bishops' document Reflections on Covenant and Mission.
 He was a consultant to the Committee on Doctrine of the National Conference of Catholic Bishops.

 Although Jesuits make a promise not to pursue ecclesiastical dignities and do not normally accept promotion within the Church hierarchy, Dulles was created a cardinal on February 21, 2001, by Pope John Paul II.
 He was not made a bishop, as is normally the case, as the pope had granted him a dispensation.
 His titular church and assignment was as Cardinal-Deacon of SS.
 Nome di Gesù e Maria in Via Lata.
 Because he had reached the age of 80 before becoming cardinal, Dulles was never eligible to vote in a conclave.
-Dulles became an honorary, non-voting member of the United States Conference of Catholic Bishops.
+Dulles became an honorary, non-voting member of the U.S. Conference of Catholic Bishops.